 As well as helping women and girls directly, we campaign for better laws and policies to protect their rights.
-Our campaigns aim to make changes at local and national level which will improve the lives of the women we work with.
+Our campaigns make changes at local and national level which improve the lives of the women we work with.

 Our Justice for Banaz Campaign began in 2006 after 20 year old Banaz Mahmod was murdered by her family because she had left a violent marriage and begun a new relationship which they did not approve of.
 The campaign highlighted police failings in responding to Banaz’s claims that her life was at risk, and helped to ensure that two of Banaz’s murderers were extradited from Iraq and made to face justice in the UK.